 Clinical waste should never be disposed of in your general weekly rubbish and recycling sacks.

 Basildon Council offers a domestic clinical waste collection service for all eligible customers who live in the borough and self administer medical treatment.
 If treatment is administered by a medical professional e.g. a nurse, it is their responsibility to dispose of all clinical waste, you will therefore not be entitled to clinical waste collections.

-To set up an arrangement for clinical waste collections please complete the confirmation of requirements form below.
+To set up an arrangement for clinical waste collections please complete the online form below.
 Once you submit the form you will be contacted by our clinical waste contractor GB Holdings to set up a collection schedule.

 Certain types of waste may be classed as hazardous and therefore cannot be recycled by us..